-In a powerful and raw meeting on 28 April, the All Party Parliamentary Group for Axial Spondyloarthritis brought together people with axial SpA, health professionals in rheumatology and psychiatry and policy experts to talk about an issue that is important to so many with axial SpA – mental health.
+In a powerful and raw meeting on 28 April, the All Party Parliamentary Group for Axial Spondyloarthritis brought together people with axial SpA, health professionals in rheumatology and psychiatry, and policy experts to talk about an issue that is important to so many – mental health.

 Tom Randall MP, who lives with the condition, chaired his first full APPG meeting having been elected at the last meeting in November.

 ‘I was lost, I was completely lost in a world pain’ (Paul Curry)